samanthajmichael/dsba6211-summer2024--project/README.md

 # Home Equity Lines of Credit (HELOC) Classification Project
 ## Introduction
-- The goal of this project is to develop a machine learning model to predict the approval status (either approved or denied) for Home Equity Lines of Credit (HELOC) based on customer attributes in their applications.
-The model will be trained using the Huggingface HELOC dataset.
+- The goal of this project is to develop a machine learning model to predict whether a customer will pay back their Home Equity Line of Credit (HELOC) within two years based on attributes in their loan application.
+The model will be trained using the Huggingface HELOC dataset provided by FICO.

 ## Business Application and Impact
 ### This project aims to enhance the efficiency and accuracy of the HELOC application process.
 Specifically, it will:

-- Improve Application Response Time: By automating the classification process, we can provide faster decisions on applications.
+- Improve Application Response Time: By automating the classification process, faster decisions on applications can be made.
 - Maximize 'Goods' and Minimize 'Bads': The model will aim to correctly identify credit-worthy applicants ('goods') and reject non-credit-worthy ones ('bads'), thereby improving overall revenue generation.

 ### Impacts: